reterman/test_project/README.md

 # test_project
-All my code was created and tested over 3 sprints of a week each.
+All my code was created and tested in a month and a half.

 The report on the first sprint can be read [here](Reports/WEEKLY_REPORT.pdf).